Filing Your Return -> Canada Workers Benefit -> 2021 CWB Except Quebec

 Income Tax Act s.
 122.7

 The Federal 2021 Budget provided enhancements to the CWB amounts.
 The amounts for most provinces and territories are provided below.
-However, the amounts for AB and NU depend on provincial reconfiguration agreements, which have not yet been finalized.
+The amounts for AB and NU depend on provincial reconfiguration agreements, which have now been finalized.
+See the following PDF files:

 As part of the budget, a "secondary earner exemption" was introduced, which is a special rule for individuals with an eligible spouse.
 This allows the lower-income spouse to exclude up to $14,000 of their working income in the computation of the couple's adjusted net income, for the calculation of the CWB phase-out.